OpenNews/schedule-data-loader/README.md

 ### What this script does
-This script takes data from a Google spreadsheet, converts it to a JSON array where each object has keys corresponding to the spreadsheet column names, then then stores a JSON file and/or automatically commits it to a GitHub repo.
+This script takes data from a Google spreadsheet, converts it to a JSON array where each object has keys corresponding to the spreadsheet column names, then stores a JSON file and/or automatically commits it to a GitHub repo.

 ### Use cases